Real Property Lawyers In AlbertaJeff Kahane2021-01-23T15:30:12+00:00

 Fee Simple Ownership

-This is the most common form of ownership.
-Technically and historically, the Crown owns all land in Canada, however, fee simple ownership is what people refer to as true ownership.
+This is the most common form of ownership in Alberta real estate law.
+Technically and historically, the Crown owns all land in Canada.
+This often scares people when they learn this.
+However, fee simple ownership is what people refer to as true ownership.
 If you see this on your title, then your right to sell, mortgage, trade, use, etc the land and its attachments are absolutely yours.

 A life estate is an interest in land given to a person to hold and use the land for as long as they live.
 On the passing of the person with a life interest, the land reverts back to the owner in fee simple.
 These see frequent use in estate planning and in arranging property interests in blended families.